MHF0/Penetration-Testing/W01D02 Kali-linux Setup.md

     - `Install the GRUB boot loader to your primary drive` make sure it is `Yes`.
     - `Device for boot loader installaion` choose the `/dev/sda (ata-VBOX_HARDDISK_VB894idi83-a88d4993)`.

-### Now uor KaliLunx are ready, make sure you have like pictuer
+### Now our KaliLunx are ready, make sure you have like pictuer

 ![completeInstall](./img/completeInstallion.png).

 ## Note: use the username and the password that you add it in the installation.